floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 Here are some of the improvements (mainly in demo scene demos, because those are usually extremely timing sensitive, much more than classic games):

-In the [Points Barres demo by Overlanders](https://floooh.github.io/tiny8bit/cpc.html?file=cpc/points_barres.dsk&input=run%22-PBARRES%0A), a pixel junk scanline above text has been fixed:
+In the [Points Barres demo by Overlanders](https://floooh.github.io/tiny8bit/cpc.html?file=cpc/points_barres.dsk&input=run%22-PBARRES%0A), a pixel junk scanline above scrolling text has been fixed:

 <img src="{{ site.url }}/images/points_barres_1_old.jpg" width="512px"/>
 <img src="{{ site.url }}/images/points_barres_1_new.jpg" width="512px"/>